SquilliamX/Foundry-Defi-Stablecoin/notes.md

 If you need the interface of the AggregatorV3Interface from github for any reason, you can go to `https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol` - (this link may change, if so, the AggregatorV3Interface will still be in the smartcontractkit/chainlink github, but under a different file.
 If you cannot find it, then you can find the correct link in `https://github.com/Cyfrin/foundry-full-course-cu?tab=readme-ov-file#solidity-101-section-1-simple-storage` in Solidity 101 Section 3: Remix Fund Me, under `Interfaces`.
 The link should say something like `For reference - ChainLink Interface's Repo` and the link will be here.)

+To find out how many decimals a token pricefeed has, you can go to the pricefeed addresses of the chainlink docs and click `show more details` and it will have a tab named `Dec`, which stands for decimals.

 Once you import the AggregatorV3Interface, you can pass the pricefeed address into the AggregatorV3Interface and it will return any data that you want from the AggregatorV3Interface interface.